 - Running services such as air traffic control, train systems.

 Who Does UK Trade With?

 The main source of UK’s trade is with the US and European Union.
-China and India are currently a low percentage of overall trade, but given growth in their economy, this offers chance for expansion in the future.
+China and India are currently a low percentage of overall trade, but given the growth in their economy, this offers the chance for expansion in the future.

 Top 10 UK Exports